Beulah Bewley: Early life and education

 Bewley was born Beulah Rosemary Knox on 2 September 1929 in a Protestant family in County Londonderry, Northern Ireland, the second of three daughters of Ina Eagleson Knox (née Charles), who came from a wealthy family, and John Benjamin Knox, who worked for the Ulster Bank.
 Aged 14 she became a boarder at Dublin's Alexandra College.

 Aged five, Bewley decided that she wanted to become a doctor, and went on to qualify as a doctor at Trinity College Dublin in 1953.
 In 1955, she married Thomas Bewley and moved to England where she worked in paediatrics for fifteen years, before undertaking a MSc degree in social medicine at the London School of Hygiene & Tropical Medicine, where she was the only woman in the class.

 Career

-After training in public health, she worked at several institutions in London including the Academic Department of Community Medicine at King's College Hospital Medical School, the Department of Community Medicine, St Thomas’s Hospital Medical School, London and the London School of Hygiene and Tropical Medicine.
+After training in public health, she worked at several institutions in London including the Academic Department of Community Medicine at King's College Hospital Medical School and the Department of Community Medicine, St Thomas’s Hospital Medical School, London.
+It was in the latter that she began an extensive programme of research into cigarette smoking among children and adolescents.
+In 1978, she moved to the London School of Hygiene and Tropical Medicine.

 In 1982, she served on the Faculty of Public Health Medicine of the Royal College of Physicians of the United Kingdom.
 She served on the Royal Society of Medicine's section on Epidemiology and Public Health.

 Her medical school, Trinity College, celebrated its tercentenary in 2011, and Bewley served on the tercentenary board from 2007 to 2012.